spencertipping/ni/doc/ni_by_example_4.md

   * `W` will add rows only up to the length of the input stream

 ####`v`: Vertical operation on columns
-  * **Important Note**: As of 2016-12-23, this operator is too slow to use in production.
+  * **Important Note**: As of 2017-01-18, this operator is too slow to use in production.

 ###`j` - streaming join
   * Note that this join will consume a single line of both streams; it does **NOT** provide a SQL-style left or right join.

 ####`Y` - dense-to-sparse transformation
-  * Explodes each row of the stream into several rows, each with three columns:
+`Y` Explodes each row of the stream into several rows, each with three columns:

 * The index of the row that the input data that came from
 * The index of the column that the input data came from
 * The value of the input stream at the row + column specified by the first two columns.

 #### `X` - sparse-to-dense transformation
-  * `X` inverts `Y`; it converts a specifically-formatted 3-column stream into a multiple-column stream.
+`X` inverts `Y`; it converts a specifically-formatted 3-column stream into a multiple-column stream.

   * The specification for what the input matrix must look like is described above in the `Y` operator.

-##`m'<...>'`: Ruby
+##`m'...'`: Ruby

 But `ni` is written in Perl, for Perl, and in a Perlic style.
 Use these, but go learn Perl.
 * applies the Ruby snippet `<...>` to each row of the stream

-##`l'<...>'`: Lisp
+##`l'...'`: Lisp
 * applies the Lisp snippet `<...>` to each row of the stream

 ##Understanding the `ni` monitor